SPECIAL SESSION: Polygeneration: a novel paradigm for an efficient and sustainable use of energy resources

 - Comparison of Polygeneration Systems with Different Fuel Production and Low Carbon Emission

-Song He, Handong Wu, Lin Gao*, Sheng Li, Dandan Wang
+Song He, Handong Wu, Lin Gao*, Song He, Dandan Wang

 - Preliminary Simulation Study and Heat Integration of a Highly Intensified and Flexible Process for Bio-DME and Electricity Production